CircleCI

 - Name:

-GAFFER_UPLOAD_TOKEN - Value: Your Gaffer project upload token
+GAFFER_PROJECT_TOKEN - Value: your Gaffer project token

-jobs: test: docker: - image: cimg/node:20.0 steps: - checkout - run: name: Install dependencies command: npm ci - run: name: Run tests command: npm test - run: name: Upload to Gaffer when: always command: | curl -X POST https://app.gaffer.sh/api/upload \ -H "X-API-Key: $GAFFER_UPLOAD_TOKEN" \ -F "files=@test-results/junit.xml" \ -F 'tags={"commitSha":"'"$CIRCLE_SHA1"'","branch":"'"$CIRCLE_BRANCH"'"}' - store_test_results: path: test-results
+jobs: test: docker: - image: cimg/node:20.0 steps: - checkout - run: name: Install dependencies command: npm ci - run: name: Run tests command: npm test - run: name: Upload to Gaffer when: always command: | curl -X POST https://app.gaffer.sh/api/upload \ -H "X-API-Key: $GAFFER_PROJECT_TOKEN" \ -F "files=@test-results/junit.xml" \ -F 'tags={"commitSha":"'"$CIRCLE_SHA1"'","branch":"'"$CIRCLE_BRANCH"'"}' - store_test_results: path: test-results

-| Variable | Description | Example |
+Section titled “Which CircleCI variables carry commit and branch info?”| Variable | Description | Example |

 |---|---|---|